rjeprasad/RappleProgressHUD/README.md

 ```

 ####How to add progress bar
-i. first start progress bar using any of the starter methods
+i.
+First start progress bar using any of the starter methods</br>
 ii.
 Call `setProgress` methods with or without `textValue:` parameter
 ```ruby
 RappleActivityIndicatorView.startAnimatingWithLabel("Processing...")